bitpoke-YT/Networking-AI4/Mission4.md

 # Understanding Encryption in Python: Including Insecure Methods and Base64 Encoding 🔐

 ## Introduction
 Encryption is a critical tool for securing data, but not all methods are created equal.
 This guide explores **insecure encryption practices**, **Base64 encoding**, and **secure encryption techniques** in Python.
 Whether you're learning how to encode data, experimenting with weak algorithms, or implementing modern cryptography, this tutorial will help you understand the differences and avoid common pitfalls.

----

 ## What is Encryption? 🔐
 **Encryption** transforms readable data (plaintext) into an unreadable format (ciphertext) using algorithms and keys.
 There are two main types:
 - **Symmetric Encryption**: Same key for encryption/decryption (e.g., AES).
 - **Asymmetric Encryption**: Public/private key pairs (e.g., RSA).

-**Base64** is not encryption—it’s **encoding**!
-It converts binary data to ASCII characters for safe transmission but offers no security.

----

 ## Base64 Encoding/Decoding 📊
 Use `base64` for encoding binary data (e.g., images, files) into text.